coreyhulse/pinball_tournament_machine_notes/machine_papa/BacktotheFuture_cn_GRpbW.md

 ***
 The following was imported from the PAPA/ReplayFX Competition Notes webpage at https://replayfoundation.org/papa/learning-center/director-guide/game-notes/#GameNotes

-## Concerns
+### Concerns

-Skill shot awards include “Double Your Score” and “Steal His Score”.
+Skill shot awards include ï¿½Double Your Scoreï¿½ and ï¿½Steal His Scoreï¿½.
 If played, ideally this game should be single-player only.